For the People (2018 TV series)

 For the People is an American legal drama television series that aired on ABC from March 13, 2018, to May 16, 2019.
 On May 11, 2018, ABC renewed the series for a second season, which premiered on March 7, 2019.

 On May 9, 2019, ABC canceled the series after two seasons.

 Premise

-Set in the Southern District of New York (SDNY) Federal Court, known as "The Mother Court", For the People follows new lawyers—both prosecutors and federal public defenders—as they handle the most high-profile and high-stakes cases and their personal lives intersect.
+Set in the Southern District of New York (SDNY) Federal Court, For the People follows new lawyers—both prosecutors and federal public defenders—as their lives intersect both in and out of the courtroom.